Employer Of Record in Venezuela

 Spanish

-The Economy
+The economy

-From 1958 to the early 21st century the republic was more democratic and politically stable than most other Latin American nations.
 The republic’s development pattern has been unique among Latin American countries in terms of the speed, sequence, and timing of economic and demographic growth.
 In the 20th century Venezuela was transformed from a relatively poor agrarian society to a rapidly urbanizing one bolstered by sales of huge petroleum reserves.

 Small-, and medium-sized enterprises (SMEs) contribute to the mainstream economy providing vast business opportunities.
 SMEs are also the breeding ground for larger companies in the future.
 They contribute significantly to savings and investment and are involved in the development of appropriate technology.